blackoutjack/cfgo/README.md

 # Golze

-Golze is a dataflow engine for Go (currently in the proof-of-concept phase), written in Go with the [go-tree-sitter](https://github.com/tree-sitter/go-tree-sitter) interface to the parse tree provided by the [tree-sitter-go](https://github.com/tree-sitter/tree-sitter-go)
+Golze is a dataflow engine for Go (currently in a CFG-only proof-of-concept phase), written in Go with the [go-tree-sitter](https://github.com/tree-sitter/go-tree-sitter) interface to the parse tree provided by the [tree-sitter-go](https://github.com/tree-sitter/tree-sitter-go)